alexander-mead/alexander-mead.github.io/README.md

 cd functions/nbody
 ```

-Ensure the model is trained:
+Ensure that the twinLab model (if this is being used) is trained:

 ```sh
 poetry run python training.py